Tips for Homeschooling with Learning PreferencesApril 14, 2019

 There are seven primary styles of learning and, while no one is really limited to one, most people have preferences.
-Identifying which learning style your child prefers can be simple, but implementing methods to suit each style can be a bit more difficult.
-This is especially true if you’re teaching multiple children with different preferred learning styles.
-Standard Deviants Accelerate online learning was created with specific styles of learning in mind, and we have a few tips on handling each:
+Identifying which learning preference your child prefers can be simple, but implementing methods to suit each style can be a bit more difficult.
+This is especially true if you’re teaching multiple children with different preferred methods of learning and we have a few tips on handling each:

 - Visual – Your child likes using pictures to learn and understands images and diagrams easily.